Far Northern California

 Twenty-five years ago, I had a Gousha Road Atlas of the United States.

 It was this large 11”x9” soft-cover book of every state in America.
 One large double-sided page for each state.
-I had used it for my 6000-mile ride across America a few months earlier and things were looking up.
+I had used it for my 6000-Miles in 8 Days ride across America a few months earlier and things were looking up.

 And there it was way up in the top right corner of California, near the Oregon border.